aisingapore/PeekingDuck/README.md

 ## Explore PeekingDuck Nodes

 AI models are cool and fun, but we're even more interested to use them to solve real-world problems.
-We've combined heuristic nodes with model nodes to create **use cases**, such as [social distancing](https://aisingapore.org/2020/06/hp-social-distancing/) and [group size checking](https://aisingapore.org/2021/05/covid-19-stay-vigilant-with-group-size-checker/) to help combat COVID-19.
+We've combined dabble nodes with model nodes to create **use cases**, such as [social distancing](https://aisingapore.org/2020/06/hp-social-distancing/) and [group size checking](https://aisingapore.org/2021/05/covid-19-stay-vigilant-with-group-size-checker/) to help combat COVID-19.
 For more details, click on the heading of each use case below.

 | | |
 |-|-|